Call for Applications (Closed)

 Trainee Program Stipend

 Each trainee will receive a stipend of $8,000 which will be disbursed in four installments based on trainee completion of required milestones.
-Each trainee will also be provided an allowance of $2,000 to cover the cost of airfare, hotel accommodations, local transportation and per diem to attend Annual Meetings for AIM-AHEAD and Bridge2AI in 2025.*
+Each trainee will also be provided an allowance of $2,000 to cover the cost of airfare, hotel accommodations, local transportation and per diem to attend the Annual Meeting for AIM-AHEAD in 2025.*

 Trainee Mentorship